 Here are all the free short stories, ficlets, etc. I’ve posted over the years, turned into pdf format so that you can download.
 I’ve given the word counts in each case because I know some readers like to know whether there’s time to read over coffee or during their lunch break!
 Each piece has an appropriate illustration.
 Simply click on the title underneath the description to download.

 First, the general things, with no romance involved.

 Possibilities contains three short pieces.
-The House (388 words) suggests a kind of alien invasion, Manipulation (339 words) extrapolates from trend in surveillance and the authoritarian state, and Ghost sounds (575 words) is based on my own experience.
+The House (388 words) suggests a kind of alien invasion, Manipulation (339 words) extrapolates from trends in surveillance and the authoritarian state, and Ghost sounds (575 words) is based on my own experience.

 Zoos and gardens has two pieces, Shakespeare at the zoo ((594 words) was inspired by the idea of chimps typing and producing Shakespeare, and Frustration (306 words) considers the feelings of squirrels denied access to bird feeders.

 The addlebrained dictionary (3134 words) takes a humorous approach to typos and common spelling errors.